hansrajjat/Password-Strength-Analyzer/README.md

 The application uses SHA-256 hashing to securely store previously used passwords.

-Password Reuse Prevention
+## Password Reuse Prevention
 Previously used passwords are detected and rejected for improved security.

-Advantages
+## Advantages
-Easy to use
+- Easy to use
-Beginner-friendly project
+- Beginner-friendly project
-Enhances cybersecurity awareness
+- Enhances cybersecurity awareness
-Helps users create secure passwords
+- Helps users create secure passwords
-Useful for authentication systems
+- Useful for authentication systems

-Author
+## Author

-Developed by: Hansraj Jat
+Hansraj Jat

-License
+## License
 This project is open-source and available under the MIT License.